ModelPred: A Framework for Predicting Trained Model from Training Data: Experiments

 \textbf{Data Valuation.} Quantifying the value of each training data point to a learning task is a fundamental problem in ML.
-Shapley value is a widely used data value notion nowadays \citep{ghorbani2019data, jia2019efficient,jia2019towards, wang2020principled, jia2021scalability}.
+SV is a widely used data value notion nowadays to identify the contribution of each training point \citep{ghorbani2019data, jia2019efficient,jia2019towards, wang2020principled, jia2021scalability, wang2022data}.
 However, the exact SV calculation for a training dataset with $n$ points involves computing the marginal utility of every point in all subsets, which requires $2^n$ times of utility evaluation by retraining the model.
 Since \AlgName is capable of efficient utility evaluation by predicting the model parameters on a new training subset, \AlgName can speed up the SV calculation.

-To validate the performance of \AlgName on calculating SV, we use permutation sampling \citep{maleki2015addressing} to generate the subsets to be evaluated from the full training set $D$ in sequence.
-We compare the SV results calculated by \AlgName, and \textsc{UtlLearn}\xspace (i.e., predicted SV) with the SV calculated by the solver as ground truth, and we also record the total time consumed by each method for subset utility evaluation.
-Here, we create \textsc{UtlLearn} as a baseline which has the same neural network structure as \AlgName but directly predicts the utility of a subset, and thus, not including KKT loss.
-We set the number of permutations $T\in \{10, 50, 100, 500, 1000\}$ for Iris, Spam, and HIGGS.
+To validate the performance of \AlgName on calculating SV, we use permutation sampling \citep{maleki2015addressing} to generate the subsets evaluated from the full training set $D$ in sequence.
+We compare the SV results calculated by \AlgName, and \textbf{UtlLearn}\xspace (\ie predicted SV) with the SV calculated by the solver as ground truth, and we also record the total time consumed by each method for subset utility evaluation.
+Here, we create \textbf{UtlLearn} as a baseline which has the same neural network structure as \AlgName but directly predicts the utility of a subset, and thus, not including KKT loss.
+We set the number of permutations $T\in \{10, 50, 100, 500, 1000\}$ for Iris, SPAM, and HIGGS.
 For MNIST, we set $T\in \{10, 50, 100, 200\}$ due to the long computation time of the solver caused by high feature dimension.
-Similarly, we use the NRMSE and Spearman correlation as performance metrics to evaluate the predicted SV.
+Similarly, we use NRMSE and Spearman correlation as performance metrics to evaluate the predicted SV.

-Table~\ref{table:shap3} summarizes the results for Iris, Spam and HIGGS.
-It can be observed that \AlgName outperforms \textsc{UtlLearn} in terms of SV prediction under all scenarios.
-Compared to \textsc{UtlLearn}, \AlgName has more network parameters to train due to the higher output dimension $d_{param}$.
-However, \AlgName gains its advantage from the KKT regularizer which enforces the optimality of predicted parameters, thus, achieving accurate parameter and utility prediction.
+Table~\ref{table:shap3} summarizes the results for Iris, SPAM, and HIGGS.
+It can be observed that \AlgName outperforms \textbf{UtlLearn} in terms of SV prediction under all scenarios.
+Compared to \textbf{UtlLearn}, \AlgName has more network parameters to train due to the higher output dimension $\dparam$.
+However, \AlgName gains its advantage from the KKT regularization which enforces the optimality of predicted parameters, thus, achieving accurate parameter and utility prediction.